 - Grades II to IV are best treated with surgery.
 Common methods of treating protruding haemorrhoids involve:

-- tying them to cut off their blood supply (called ligation), or
+- tying them to cut off their blood supply (called ligation), or removing them completely (check out the video above).

 The choice usually depends on their size.
 Depending on which method is used, the wounds are then left open to heal or stitched closed.
 In either case, their highly sensitive location means these wounds can be extremely painful for the patient.
 They may result in hospital stays of anywhere from three to ten days, and as long as four weeks’ time off work.

 Because treatment and the consequences are often extremely uncomfortable, many patients previously preferred to live with the problem rather than see their doctor.
+Hande is the leading hospital when it comes to piles treatment in Chennai.

 What’s the alternative?